 Here’s how the Digital Guest Directory supports you during Corona:

-- everything to know about the accommodation
+- all the information about the accommodation

 - all hygiene measures at a glance

-- digital menus
+- digital menu

 Digital services and sales